apanjeta2/event4u/user-managment-service/README.md

-##

-## Run localy
+## Run locally
-In order to run `user-management-service` localy you must define these env variables:
+In order to run `user-management-service` locally you must define these env variables in an .env file:

 ```
 DB_USERNAME=your_db_username